-In the 1302 year, the castle lost its military function and was used as a prison from 1823 a year.
-Then there was a sawmill, as well as a fish warehouse.
-From the 1862 year the castle served as a museum.
-Initially as the Museum of Antiquities, and then, in 1952-2008, as the National Maritime Museum. |
+In 1302 the castle lost its military function and from 1823 it was used as a prison.
+Then there was a sawmill here, as well as a fish warehouse.
+From 1862 the castle served as a museum.
+Initially as the Museum of Antiquities, and then in the years 1952-2008 as the National Maritime Museum.

 Address: